ILABUTK/Simulation_Machine_Learning/README.md

 * Demo of a call center
 ```
 A model of a call center with two types of agents with different skills and two types of incoming calls.
 The model
 focuses of call routing.
 The calls arrive at certain rates and are placed in queues (one queue for each call type).
-Some
-callers abandon from the queue after a certain waiting time.
-There are two agent groups, each trained to handle aparticular call type.
-However the agents are also cross-trained so that they can handle calls of different type, yetless efficiently.
-The logic for call routing is the following: a call is routed to the “native” agent, if there is oneavailable; otherwise, the call is routed to the “alien” agent, again if the latter is idle.
-The output metrics in this model are the queue lengths and “service levels” for both call types.
-All parameters can be changed on-the-fly,including the routing options.
+Some callers abandon from the queue after a certain waiting time.
+There are two agent groups, each trained to handle a particular call type.
+However the agents are also cross-trained so that they can handle calls of different type,
+yet less efficiently.
+The logic for call routing is the following: a call is routed to the “native” agent, if there is
+oneavailable; otherwise, the call is routed to the “alien” agent, again if the latter is idle.
+The output metrics in
+this model are the queue lengths and “service levels” for both call types.
+All parameters can be changed on-the-fly,
+including the routing options.
 Built by AnyLogic.
 ```

 * Demo of a aircraft fleet planning optimization
 ```
 The model of management of aircraft fleet.
 Built by AnyLogic.
-The fleet consists of 20 aircrafts that need regular maintenance.
-There are
+The fleet consists of 20 aircrafts that need regular
-two types of maintenance: week-based maintenance, which is scheduled according to the amount of weeks the aircraft is
-operated, and Hours-based maintenance is scheduled according to the amount of hours the aircraft has flown since last
 maintenance.
+There are two types of maintenance: week-based maintenance, which is scheduled according to the amount
+of weeks the aircraft is operated, and Hours-based maintenance is scheduled according to the amount of hours the
+aircraft has flown since last maintenance.
 The entire fleet has weekly planned rate of effort (in hours).
-If the fleet did not manage to operate this
-amount of time, the remaining hours (hours to catch up) are added to the next week's plan.
+If the fleet did not manage to operate this amount of time, the remaining hours (hours to catch up) are added to the
+next week's plan.
 You can play with individual rates of effort to minimize the amount of time to catch up.
+Alternatively,
-Alternatively, you can use the built-in OptQuest optimizer.
+you can use the built-in OptQuest optimizer.
 ```

 * Demo of deep Q-learning network (DQN).
 A simulation model interacts with DQN built using Python.